 The Board has general oversight responsibility with respect to the operation of the Trust and the Funds.
 The Board has engaged the Adviser to serve as the investment adviser for the Funds.
 The Board is responsible for overseeing the provision of services to the Trust and the Funds by the Adviser and the other service providers in accordance with the provisions of the 1940 Act and other applicable laws.
 The Board is currently composed of six (6) Trustees, five of whom are Independent Trustees.
 In addition to five (5) regularly scheduled meetings per year, the Independent Trustees meet regularly in executive sessions among themselves and with their counsel to consider a variety of matters affecting the Trust.
 These sessions generally occur prior to, or during, scheduled Board meetings and at such other times as the Trustees may deem necessary.
-Each Independent Trustee (other than Jayesh Bhansali, who began serving as Trustee on July 1, 2022) attended at least 75% of the total number of meetings of the Board in the year ending December 31, 2022.
+Each Independent Trustee attended at least 75% of the total number of meetings of the Board in the year ending December 31, 2023.
 As discussed in further detail below, the Board has established three (3) standing committees to assist the Board in performing its oversight responsibilities.